 The paid VPN starts at $12.99 billed monthly and supports up to ten devices, dropping to $7.99 on the annual plan.

 That's at the high end of the normal VPN price range.
 Most providers charge around $3 to $5 per month for annual products and even less for longer-term contracts (Private Internet Access offers a three-year plan covering up to 10 devices for an initial $2.03 a month).

 Hotspot Shield does have a handy option in the Family plan, which gets you coverage for five people, with five devices each, for only $19.99 billed monthly, or $11.99 on the annual plan.

 If you'll use all those licenses, that translates to $2.40 per user per month.

 There's no Bitcoin payment option, unfortunately, but you can use a card or PayPal, and if anything goes wrong later you're protected by an unusually generous 45-day money-back guarantee.

 There is still some logging, the policy explains, including:

-This gives some scope for building a profile on how you use the service.
-For example, the company could keep a record of the time and date of every session, the device used, your approximate location and how much data you transferred.
+There's some scope for problems here.
+Anonymising URLs is more difficult than it sounds, and we just have to hope that Hotspot Shield is doing it properly.
+And even if it doesn't log your browsing, there's still scope for building fairly detailed profiles on how you use the service.
+For example, the company could keep a record of the time and date of every session, the device used, your approximate location, and how much data you transferred.

 Hotspot Shield's apps include a kill switch to block your internet connection if the VPN drops, preventing IP leaks.
 It's a very useful feature, but not all kill switches deliver on their promises, so we were keen to run some tests.